Course XXV - Teaching 6: Aristotelianism of Maimonides

 The former is especially seen in the Mischne Torah, a compendium of the oral law, conveyed from one from generation to another until his days, and a juridical classification of the contents scattered in the two Talmuds and in writings of studious successors of rabbis, until his time.

 The other aspect is in the depth of the vigorous thought posed by Maimonides in his “Guide of the Astray”, a true arcane of his system, made with Hellenic and Arabian philosophy and Bible prophecy.
-It was the twelfth century.
-Long time had already passed since the expulsion of the Jewish people from Palestine and their dispersion throughout the world.

 A great community had settled in Spain and another in North Africa and Asia Minor.
 Some of them had entered France and extended toward North Europe.